Programme: alt.barbican

 Barbican and The Trampery have launched alt.barbican, an arts accelerator that will encompass work across artificial intelligence, radio manipulation, wearable tech and more.

-The six-month programme is delivered in partnership with MUTEK, the British Council, and the National Theatre’s Immersive Storytelling Studio and presents a new model of artistic support, drawing from entrepreneurial startup culture, to help emerging artists develop their careers.
+The six-month programme is delivered in partnership with MUTEK, the British Council, and the National Theatre’s Immersive Storytelling Studio.
+It presents a new model of artistic support, drawing from entrepreneurial startup culture, to help emerging artists develop their careers.

-We will be following the programme development and its results after the 6 months.
-It’s remarkable institutions like the Barbican develop artistic programmes that reflect on how technology and science are impacting in our society.
+We will follow the programme development and its results after the 6 months.
+Remarkable institutions like the Barbican develop artistic programmes that reflect how technology and science impact our society.

 Websites: www.barbican.org.uk/about-barbican/commissions/altbarbican, www.thetrampery.com